vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Tuesday` ⚡⚡⚡
+Have an amazing `Wednesday` ⚡⚡⚡

-Did you know Today on `22nd September`
+Did you know Today on `23rd September`
 ```
-“The French Republic was proclaimed.”
-(Year: 1792)
+“Palestinian president Mahmoud Abbas officially requests a bid for statehood at the UN Security Council.”
+(Year: 2011)
 ```